kixelated/moq-rs/README.md

 ./dev/web
 ```

-Then, visit [https://localhost:8080](localhost:8080) to use the demo client.
+Then, visit [https://localhost:8080](localhost:8080) to watch the simple demo.

 # Components
 ## moq-relay

 [moq-relay](moq-relay) is a server that forwards subscriptions from publishers to subscribers, caching and deduplicating along the way.